Mark Kopec Now

 Surgery for Nerve Damage after Knee Replacement

-If conservative measures don’t provide relief, surgery might be considered.
+If conservative measures don’t provide relief, the patient may consider surgery.
 This could involve:

 Nerve recovery can be a slow process.
 Depending on the severity of the damage, it can take weeks to months, or even a year, to regain full function and sensation.
 However, function and sensation may never return.